Training Courses

 Courses for Health Professionals

-The Istituto di Neuroscienze organizes training courses and master classes on various topics for health professional from all over the world.
+The Istituto di Neuroscienze organizes training courses and master classes on various topics for health professionals from all over the world.

 Neuromodulation Therapies